MalcolmCS15/Run-3-Agent/README.md

 ## Deactivate Environment
-when ur done or want to get out of the venv run "deactivate" in the terminal make sure to git push and all that stuff
+when ur done or want to get out of the venv run "deactivate" in the terminal make sure to git push and all that stuff.
+Make sure to "save" notebook before pushing it